WooodHead/code-timer/README.md

-##Git-dashboard
+Git-dashboard

-An tool to visualize your top git projects by commit count, most issues and PR's
+A tool to visualize your top git repositories by commit count, most issues and PR's.

+Also includes features for planning your next programming project!

 Coming soon.